Telefonica/gymnos/README.md

 Gymnos is a model training library in Python for Machine Learning.

+## Documentation
+Checkout the [documentation](https://telefonica.github.io/gymnos/) for more details

 ## Development
 Gymnos is still under development.
 Contributions are always welcome!.